Grand Palace Bangkok Tour

 Duration: Half Day (9 AM – 12 PM and 1 PM – 4 PM)

-- Our tour begins as your guide picks you up from your hotel.
+9 AM : Meet in your hotel lobby.
 We’ll head to Rattanakosin Island, Bangkok’s predecessor and historic district.
 We will; visit The Grand Palace and Wat Phra Kaew known as the Temple of the Emerald Buddha.

 - The Temple of The Emerald Buddha